Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 | False     | 4573  |
 | True    | 2   |

+*Table showing various properties and their parking spaces*

 ## 14. Which amenities appear most frequently across listings? (requires string search/processing)
 This SQL query analyzes the amenities column to identify which features (such as parking, gym, pool, or security) appear most frequently across all property listings.